Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 	- `INTERP_LEN32b_PARA`: number of RTP data per invoking;
 - **Function params**:
 	- `para_const`: kernel_rfbuf self-used structural parameter include sampling frequency, inverse speed of sound and so on.
-It's definition could be seen in L1/include/kernel_interpolation.hpp.
+Its definition can be seen in L1/include/kernel_interpolation.hpp.
 	- `p_rfbuf_in`: elements of input rf data vector.
     - `p_sample_in`: elements of input sample address vector.
 	- `p_inside_in`: elements of input inside(bool) vector.